ecmwf-ifs/ifs-arpege-coding-standards/suites/sections/structure.rst

 This is preferable to artificially `sequencing` independent tasks with triggers, as it allows flexible control of the level of parallelism.
-This is particularly important for tasks that are off the critical path and rely on "bottleneck" services like archivng.
+This is particularly important for tasks that are off the critical path and rely on "bottleneck" services like archiving.